 The same principle may apply to other environmental dimensions where biological and welfare evidence supports meaningful alternatives.
 Functionally different refuges may permit selection between environmental conditions without sacrificing concealment; substrate may permit surface activity or excavation; and accessible spatial structure may allow selection between exposure, concealment and elevation.

 The welfare significance of such choice should not be assumed uniformly.
-Nevertheless, controllability and agency are relevant concepts within contemporary welfare science, and the capacity to alter aspects of the environment may contribute to positive welfare where the available choices are biologically meaningful.
+Nevertheless, controllability and agency are relevant concepts within contemporary welfare science, and the capacity to alter aspects of the environment may contribute to positive welfare where the available choices are biologically meaningful (Špinka, 2019; Englund and Cronin, 2023).

 Captive management therefore involves two interacting forms of control.
 Humans determine the boundaries of the environment; animals may retain varying degrees of control over their position and behaviour within those boundaries.
 The relevant question is not whether unrestricted autonomy can be provided—it cannot—but whether human control unnecessarily removes choices that could safely remain available to the animal.